ex-jedi/beginner-javascript-tutorials/README.md

     ```

 - Delete a property with `delete` keyword.
-  - Can check if it has worked as it will return `true` or `false` depending on whether it's successfull or not
+  - Can check if it has worked as it will return `true` or `false` depending on whether it's successfull or not.

     ```javascript
       console.log(delete person.clothing);